Marisa Howard-Karp, MS

 Who are the people who have supported you as a parent?
 Who are the people who just adore your child?
 It may feel hard to talk to anyone about this, but support is really important right now.

-Start with your inner circle and tell them what you need from them.
+Start with your inner circle and ask for what you need.
 Someone to listen.
 Distraction.
 A cup of coffee left on your doorstep one morning.
 Whatever it is you need, let your people know that you need them to be there for you and your child right now.

 If you are a person who struggles asking for help (so many of us do), find someone who can ask for help for you – maybe a close friend or partner or a sibling.